pudly/schmopera-hugo/content/articles/upcoming-gems-small-but-mighty-not-to-be-missed.md

 For [_Democracy in Action_](https://www.tongueincheekproductions.com/democracyinaction), TiC has gathered a solid line-up of Canadian talent, including Teiya Kasahara, Krisztina Szabó and Julie Nesrallah.

 Doors open at 6:30, and the show begins at 7pm.
-Seating is guaranteed with a dinner reservation.
+Tickets start at $25, and seating is guaranteed with a dinner reservation.
 Find out more by calling Lula Lounge at (416) 588-0307.

+And on **June 27**

 Muse 9 - _Bon Appetit!
 A Musical Tasting Menu_, June 27 at Merchants of Green Coffee - a nosh-based concert, including Hoiby's piece, Danika Lorèn's _The Secret Lives of Vegetables_, and Peter Tiefenbach's _Chansons de mon placard_